fcollman/render-deploy/README.md

 ## stack design overview
 This docker compose stack will launch a server which will offer a set of services available on different ports external to the stack.
 Those ports include

-80,8080,8081,8082: render web service
+8080,80: render web service
 The duplication of ports is only for historical reasons when we were running different versions of render on different ports for testing purposes and I wanted to maintain backward compatibility.
 Running on port 80 simplifies the URL calls for gaining entry to the render dashboard, as most non programming users will find that more convienent to access the server, but you can configure these as you see fit.

-This docker compose file alters the configuration of the base render docker image to point to the mongo docker for its database configuration, and to redirect all logging to stdout, so that it may be collected by logspout and sent to an ELK stack which we run seperately.
-This isn't strictly necessary to be running.
+This docker compose file alters the configuration of the base render docker image to point to the mongo docker for its database configuration, and uses environment variables to configure the memory settings and the ndviz links.
+For a complete list of render docker configurations see https://github.com/AllenInstitute/render/blob/master/docs/src/site/markdown/render-ws-docker.md#environment-variables.
+One of particular note WEB_SERVICE_MAX_TILE_SPECS_TO_RENDER, controls how many images a particular render image request needs to involve before render will give up and just render green box outlines of the tiles.
+If you are seeing green tiles and are unhappy about it, this would be the knob to twiddle.

+5000: vizrelay service
+This is a lightweight redirect service that takes the short urls that render would prefer to construct and expands them out to full neuroglancer style json urls, and in the process adds some configurable default settings, such as that we would like additive blend mode turned on for all layers, and would would like to have the xy view be the default (to prevent neuroglancer/ndviz from loading 1000 z's at once, which render is not fast at).
+The volume mounted file vizrelay_config.json contains the configuration of where this service redirects to and its configuration so you are free to alter it as you see fit.

-8000,8001: ndviz webserver
+8001: ndviz webserver
 This is the Node.js webserver that serves the neuroglancer powered ndviz visualization service.

+In this example I have set all the configurations to work as localhost, but if you want this to operate as a true server to users elsewhere you shoudl replace those references in the docker_compose file and the vizrelay_config.json to reference the IP of the server you are running this one.

 ## docker file dependancies
 Presently this docker compose file refers to several docker images that must be accessible to the host system in order to run.